HenryAEvans/EE431_Toolchain/README.md

 ### Step 2: Install and Setup XQuartz
 Ensure XQuartz is Installed and Running:

-1. Install XQuartz from https://www.xquartz.org/.
+1. Install [XQuartz](https://www.xquartz.org/).
 Launch XQuartz after installation.
 Configure XQuartz to Allow Network Connections:
 2. Go to XQuartz > Preferences > Security.
 Uncheck the option Authenticate connections.
 Check the option Allow connections from network clients.
 3. Restart XQuartz for the changes to take effect.